chinenual/synergize/docs/getting-started.md

 ### Mac

 The Mac release is packaged as an installable DMG file.
-Open the DMG and drag Synergize the Applications folder.
+Open the DMG and drag Synergize to the Applications folder.

 ### Windows